Scratchboard Drawings: Organic Fractals

 For many years, during long quiet evenings, listening to music, watching television or sitting quietly with family or friends, I have spent that time with a sketchbook in my lap.
 For several years I worked with silverpoint, an ancient technique of drawing with a sharpened stick of silver wire on paper with a specially created surface.
 With silverpoint drawings, it is impossible to get a truly dark line, so the entire drawing remains elusive, a little ghostly.
 It is a beautiful finish, quite unlike the bolder chiaroscuro of my other work.

-About half a year ago, I saw a friend’s first drawings on scratchboard, and was immediately intrigued.
+After seeing a friend’s first drawings on scratchboard, I was immediately intrigued.
 Drawing with an etching needle or special sharp, spade-shaped nib to scratch white lines through a prepared ink surface over a clay ground, I found a medium that was highly satisfying.
 It gave me the advantage of a full range of tonality between dark and light values, while still using a tool that felt comfortable and totally natural.

 In these drawings, whether with a stick of silver or a needle-like stylus, I can move the tool over the surface just a small distance, with the movement of my hand anchored in one place by my wrist.
 It moves in short, parallel lines, usually forming a curved plane.
 At the end of each series of strokes, I move my hand and continue, building up the volumes and directions slowly, deliberately, and yet without a preconceived plan of how the drawing will emerge.
 I find this practice exciting in its abstraction, whereas my other modalities of work are almost always figurative and determined.